Hawaii

 - Malasadas: Punalu’u Bake Shop

-- Accommodation (3 nights): Volcano Airbnb
+- Accommodation: Volcano Airbnb

-We got up early today so we could get to Volcano National Park before the crowds and before the weather got too warm.
-Arriving shortly after sunrise, it was easy to find parking and the temperature was just perfect for hiking.
-We connected three different trails to make a six-mile loop.
-The highlight for us was descending into and crossing the floor of the Kilauea Iki crater.
-This crater was half-filled by molten lava during a 36-day-long eruption in 1959, eventually cooling to become a solid rocky plain.
-Hiking across this crater is like walking on another planet, and also a bit of a thrill, knowing that liquid magma is pulsating somewhere beneath the surface.
-Over the years, life has gradually returned to the crater floor, where the most tenacious plants are now growing from cracks in the rock.
+The absolute highlight for us — the thing that made the early wake-up completely worth it — was descending into and then crossing the entire floor of the Kilauea Iki crater.
+This massive crater was half-filled by molten lava during an impressive 36-day-long eruption in 1959, eventually cooling over time to become a solid rocky plain.
+Hiking across this crater is like walking on another planet — the landscape is alien and surreal, all black rock and strange formations.
+It’s also a bit of a thrill, if we’re being honest, knowing with absolute certainty that liquid magma is still pulsating and flowing somewhere beneath the surface under our feet.
+We tried not to think about that too much while we were actually walking on it.
+Over the years since the eruption, life has gradually, stubbornly returned to the crater floor, where the most tenacious plants are now determinedly growing from tiny cracks in the rock.
+Nature is remarkably persistent.

-Hilo is known for its waterfalls, so today we went chasing waterfalls.
-We made a brief stop at Rainbow Falls, which is easily viewed from a parking area within Hilo.
-Then we headed north along the coast to Akaka Falls State Park, where we enjoyed walking the short trail through the dense rainforest to the waterfall.
-We were impressed by the size and variety of lush tropical plants — many of them look like giant versions of plants we’ve tried to grow indoors at home!
-As we continued along the trail, the rainforest eventually opened up to reveal Akaka Falls plunging more than 440 feet (134 m) into a deep gorge.
-Spectacular!
+Hilo is well-known and justifiably celebrated for its impressive waterfalls, so today we went chasing waterfalls.
+We made a brief but scenic stop at Rainbow Falls, which is conveniently viewed from a parking area within Hilo itself (accessibility: 10/10).
+Then we headed north along the winding coastal road to Akaka Falls State Park, where we thoroughly enjoyed walking the short but beautiful trail through remarkably dense rainforest to reach the waterfall.

 - Waterfalls: Rainbow Falls and Akaka Falls